CarlRaymond/jquery.cardswipe/README.md

 When a prefix character is defined, in order to enter it manually into a form field, you will have to enter it twice in quick succession, just as with `%`.

+#Changes From Previous Versions

+This version is incompatible with the versions tagged 0.2.2 and prior.

+Instead of a single parser to handle any card format, the plugin now accepts an array of parsers, each of which can be responsible for a single format.
+In addition, there are built-in parsers for the common credit cards (at least in the U.S.), Visa, MasterCard, and American Express.
+These can be used by passing the string "visa", "mastercard", or "amex" in the parser array in the configuration.

+This version raises events during a card scan.
+See the Events section above.